Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) can be prohibitively slow (sample inefficient) at learning an optimal policy when the reward signal is sparse and non-Markovian because of the credit assignment problem (e.g., see \citet{mnih2015human} 's score on Montezuma's Revenge).
-Nevertheless, this setting is common for many real-world applications, where tasks can involve a sequence of sequential sub-tasks such that no reward is given until all sub-tasks are completed.
-Three existing approaches for improving learning in this setting are hierarchical RL \citep{sutton1999between, pateria2021hierarchical}, which allows agents to plan at various levels of abstraction; transfer learning, which expedites the learning rate by utilising knowledge learnt from similar tasks \citep{taylor2007cross}; and temporal logic planning approaches, which guide the agent's exploration by focusing it on the portion of the MDP that satisfies a linear temporal logic (LTL) property \citep{hasanbeig2018logically, camacho2019ltl, araki2021logical, thiebaux2006decision, jothimurugan2021compositional, neary2022verifiable}.
-In the latter, an LTL property specifying a task is usually represented as an automaton, which makes it similar to work on reward machines \cite{rmfull-toro2020} -- finite-state machines that represent non-Markovian reward functions.
+Reinforcement Learning (RL) can be prohibitively slow (sample inefficient) at learning an optimal policy when the reward signal is sparse and non-Markovian because of the credit assignment problem.
+However, this setting is common: any task where no reward is given until a sequence of sequential sub-tasks is completed.
+Consider a medical procedure where the ordering of sub-task completion matters or where one can only enter a room if one already has the key.

+Three existing approaches for improving learning in this setting are hierarchical RL \citep{pateria2021hierarchical}, which allows agents to plan at various levels of abstraction; transfer learning, which utilises knowledge learnt from similar tasks \citep{taylor2007cross}; and temporal logic planning approaches, which guide the agent's exploration by focusing it on the MDP fragment that satisfies a linear temporal logic (LTL) property \citep{hasanbeig2018logically, thiebaux2006decision, jothimurugan2021compositional}.
+The latter is similar to Icarte et al \cite{rmfulltoro2020}'s reward machines (finite-state machines that represent non-Markovian reward functions) because an LTL property is often represented as an automaton.

-Task specifications (and non-Markovian reward functions) are naturally separable, so an automaton (or reward machine) allows an optimal policy to be found more efficiently by breaking down the complex task into a sequence of Markovian subtasks.
-Nevertheless, recent work has recognised that this automaton is usually a priori unknown, so they learn it on the fly before finding an optimal policy (see the {Related research} section).
-We concentrate purely on the first part of this process -- \emph{how can one best learn the task automaton (TA) representing a task specification in sparse, non-Markovian environments?} With this TA, one can leverage work on temporal logic planning to synthesise an optimal policy using RL or other methods \citep{baier2008principles,tkachev2017quantitative}.
-The learnt TA must be as small and have as little environmental-bias as possible.
+Task specifications are often separable, so an automaton (or reward machine) allows an optimal policy to be found more efficiently by breaking the task into Markovian sub-tasks.
+Recent work (see Section \ref{sec:related}) has recognised that this automaton is usually a priori unknown, so they learn it concurrently with finding an optimal policy.
+We focus on \emph{how to best learn the task automaton (TA) representing a task specification in sparse, non-Markovian reward environments.} To our knowledge, ours is the first model-based approach; our pipeline learns a model of the underlying MDP along with the TA.
+The aforementioned work on temporal logic planning, sample-efficient model-based RL approaches \citep{wang2019benchmarking}, or other methods \citep{baier2008principles} can then synthesise an optimal policy.